goofy2k/ESPhome-starter/README.md

 2. Describe in the docs how to use secrets.yaml .
 3. Find a way to synchronize the contents of your /config folder on the NAS with the Github repository
 4. Find a solution for keeping WIFI credentials after a firmware update.
 Prevent that the end-user is forced to change a yaml file.
 He must be able to keep on going after a repair via the fallback hotspot.
 Is it possible to extend the web page of the fallback hotspot with an option for choosing static vs dynamic IP?
+5. Go into using the Esphome component Improv to provision the WiFi connection of a device via bluetooth (BLE).
+The device contains a BLE server, which operates headless and accepts WiFi credentials sent by a BLE client.
+The BLE client is on a BLE capable device.
+The UI on that device may either run in Javascript on a web browser or in a dedicated app (code (Kotlin) for an Android app available).
+The easiest way for now seems to be via the web browser.
+The other route involves creation of an Android app.
-5. Investigate "Update All"
+6. Investigate "Update All"
-6. Investigate "Clean MQTT" ,  remove MQTT retained messages from the broker
+7. Investigate "Clean MQTT" ,  remove MQTT retained messages from the broker
-7. Investigate "Clean Build"
+8. Investigate "Clean Build"
-8. Discuss (high level) integration in Home Assistant
+9. Discuss (high level) integration in Home Assistant

 ## 4. References / Further reading